 The number of stores worldwide is approaching 500, mostly in Colombia.
 But they are also expanding internationally on other continents.
 The current plan is to open 182 stores in Florida alone by 2025.

 This was a bold and at the same time smart move by the National Federation of Coffee. which is essentially owned by the 540,000 coffee farmers of Colombia.

 What is Colombia Supremo coffee?

 Colombia Supremo is considered the best quality of Colombian coffee, grown at a very high altitude and selected for the size of the beans.
 They have to pass a screen size of 17 minimum.
 They are not of a specific varietal.

 Colombia Supremo beans are slightly larger than the second-ranked Excelso beans.

 Which Colombian coffee should you buy?

 The National Federation of Coffee is doing a great job in ensuring the quality and reputation of 100% Colombian Coffee.
-Even if you buy just a generic Colombian coffee from a reputable roaster, you won’t be disappointed.
+You won’t be disappointed even if you buy just a generic Colombian coffee from a reputable roaster.